 “I loved the war,” says Lucas.
 “It was a big deal when I was growing up.
 It was on all the coffee tables in the form of books, and on TV with things like ‘Victory at Sea.’
 I was inundated with these war things.”[k331, 1]

 The US had been involved in a slurry of conflicts, including World War I, but until World War II, much of it had been obscure, or the fighting had been against fellow country man, which despite the slavery issue dividing the two parts, made for a less than clean good/evil image.
 With World War II, the war against fascism, the soldier took on a new character as hero, and the entertainment industry was quick to back it up with countless movies, serials, books, comics and everything in-between, an image which was held in place largely until the arrival of the Vietnam war.
-For kids growing up in the 50s, the war became the backdrop for a day in the forest, sticks in hand, in much the same way that Star Wars would a few decades later.
-Between an endless array of John Wayne war movies, and serials like Tommy Tailspin, Adventures of the Flying Cadets, Don Winslow of the Navy and countless more, many of which were rerun on TV, the explosion of war as a form of entertainment had exploded in popularity following the end of WWII.
-Despite being mercifully long gone, it was was everywhere.
+For kids growing up in the 50s, the war became the backdrop for a day in the forest, sticks in hand, a role Star Wars would take over a few decades later.
+Between an endless array of John Wayne war movies, and serials like Tommy Tailspin, Adventures of the Flying Cadets, Don Winslow of the Navy and countless more, many of which were rerun on TV, war as entertainment had exploded in popularity following the end of WWII.
+Despite being mercifully long gone, it was now everywhere.

 Not long after the end of WWII, notes Dale Pollock in Skywalking, “The Korean War brought home another side of combat to the young George.
 Ann, his oldest sister, lost her fiancé in Korea.
 George had known the young man for years and thought of him as a surrogate big brother.
 It was a painful loss for a lonely nine-year-old who desperately sought out big-brother figures, role models more sympathetic than his hardworking, success-driven father.”[k331, 1]

-War would play a huge role in the 60s, while Lucas was at USC, as the Vietnam conflict heated up and turned the stalwart image of the hero-soldier on its head and brought the horror of war into homes and campuses across the US.
+War would play a huge role in the 60s, while Lucas was at USC, as Vietnam heated up and turned the stalwart image of the hero-soldier on its head, bringing the horror of war into homes and campuses across the US.
 This time however, it was personal to Lucas, who in an effort to avoid the random assignment of the draft, attempted to join the Air Force’s photography unit.
-However, his past speeding tickets saw to his rejection, and he ultimately ended up rejected from the draft entirely due to his diabetes.
+His past speeding tickets, however, saw to his rejection, and he ultimately ended up rejected from the draft entirely due to his diabetes.

 Friends and acquaintances would ship out, and some wouldn’t return.
 It was a harsh reality check for the generation that had grown up enamored with the ‘good war’, to suddenly be faced with the insanity of Vietnam, and in Lucas’s circle of friends it manifested itself in the idea for Apocalypse Now, which Lucas himself was set to direct for some time, until it eventually passed to Francis Ford Coppola.
-But his work on that film, as well as his experience of the war, would in time end up influencing Star Wars in their own way, although by the very nature of the good vs. evil struggle of Star Wars, WWII reigned supreme.
+But his work on that film, as well as his experience of the war, would in time end up influencing Star Wars in their own way.

 One of many strokes of genius during the course of the making of Star Wars, was the use of existing WWII dog fight footage cut together to form moving storyboards — what is today referred to as an animatic — to properly choreograph and pace the space battle sequences.